MUSC Bulletin | General Information

 Programs include: a five-sport intramural competition in flag football, volleyball, winter and summer (5-on-5) basketball, indoor soccer and other recreational programs; the annual “Welcome Back” social, oyster roast, and wine tasting; numerous cultural events; and many opportunities to take advantage of the wealth of cultural and recreational resources in the Charleston area.

-Publications from the Student Programs office include the online MUSC Student Handbook and Student Directory.
+Publications from the Student Programs office include the online MUSC Student Handbook which contains important information regarding student conduct policy and rights as a student.

 The Student Programs office provides information about the Medical University and local resources available to the students, some at discounted rates through daily Student Broadcast Email.
 The staff also functions in the role of advocate for students who encounter difficulties in non-academic areas.